Fighting Breast Cancer with Saddleback Medical Center in Her Corner

 “Marcie is Information Central,” says Chani.
 “She explains things, organizes my care and even holds my hand when I need it.”

-A top priority at Saddleback Memorial is to ensure patients have the information and support they need to make informed decisions.
-“Chani has her Saddleback Memorial family to get her through this,” says Marcie.
+A top priority at Saddleback Medical Center is to ensure patients have the information and support they need to make informed decisions.
+“Chani has her Saddleback Medical Center family to get her through this,” says Marcie.

 Although most breast cancers are diagnosed in women over the age of 50, up to 10 percent of cases have a known genetic link and may be diagnosed earlier.
 In fact, a woman has a greater likelihood of developing breast cancer if blood relatives were diagnosed with the disease.

-Saddleback Memorial recognizes this genetic link and provides genetic counseling services to those who may have hereditary ties to cancer.
+Saddleback Medical Center recognizes this genetic link and provides genetic counseling services to those who may have hereditary ties to cancer.

-“Women are often surprised to learn they carry genes linked to the disease,” says Richard Reitherman, MD, PhD, medical director of breast imaging.
+“Women are often surprised to learn they carry genes linked to the disease,” says Richard Reitherman, MD, PhD.
 “We analyze family cancer patterns, as well as environmental influences, and provide a genetic risk analysis for every woman who comes to us.”

-Even though she had a cousin who died from breast cancer in her twenties, Chani didn’t discover her own condition was hereditary until she received genetic counseling at Saddleback Memorial.
+Even though she had a cousin who died from breast cancer in her twenties, Chani didn’t discover her own condition was hereditary until she received genetic counseling at Saddleback Medical Center.

 “After diving into our family history, cancer started coming out of the woodwork,” says Chani.

-In addition to digital mammography and breast ultrasound, Saddleback Memorial offers diagnostics through a new, dedicated breast MRI scanner.
+In addition to digital mammography and breast ultrasound, Saddleback Medical Center offers diagnostics through a new, dedicated breast MRI scanner.
 Designed specifically for a woman’s body and used exclusively for breast imaging, its advanced capabilities help detect even the smallest abnormalities in breast tissue.

 The level of detail provided by the breast MRI gives valuable information that may not be available through mammography or ultrasound, especially for women who are at high risk for the disease or who have dense breast tissue.